bludit/documentation-english/pages/content/custom-fields/index.md

 Admin panel > Sidebar > Settings > General > Custom fields
 ```

-Add the following JSON text to the textarea and click in the button "Save".
+Add the following JSON text into the textarea and click in the button "Save".
 ```
 {
     "subtitle": {
         "type": "string",
-        "placeholder": "Subtitle for the page",
+        "placeholder": "Subtitle for the page"
-		"position": "bottom"
     }
 }
 ```